 Research Summary: We investigate the science of miniaturization, intelligent systems, and the interface between engineered and living systems.

-For a less academic, lay person's perspective of our research, click on the Press link which includes articles written by others about our research achievements in a number of national and international news portals including The New York Times, Wall Street Journal, MIT Technology Review, Forbes Magazine, Scientific American, Popular Science, National Geographic, NPR, NIH, NSF, US Army, Zeit Weissen, EE Times, Times of India, C&E News, EE Times, Nature, Science, New England Journal of Medicine, Nature Nanotechnology, Nature Photonics, Nature Chemistry and Nature Physics.
+Layperson's Perspective: Click on the Press link which includes articles written by others about our research achievements in a number of national and international news portals including The New York Times, Wall Street Journal, MIT Technology Review, Forbes Magazine, Scientific American, Popular Science, National Geographic, NPR, NIH, NSF, US Army, Zeit Weissen, EE Times, Times of India, C&E News, EE Times, Nature, Science, New England Journal of Medicine, Nature Nanotechnology, Nature Photonics, Nature Chemistry and Nature Physics.

 Students in the laboratory continue to push the frontiers of science, engineering, and technology.

-Imagine a tiny robot or machine that can sense its ambient, physiological, or marine environment and morph into different shapes to do functional tasks like attach to or excise tissue autonomously!
+Imagine a tiny robot or machine that can sense its ambient, physiological, or marine environment and morph into different shapes to perform functional tasks like attach to or excise tissue autonomously!
 To achieve this long-standing engineering dream, the Gracias lab has pioneered, (a) sub-mm untethered thermobiochemically responsive robots, and (b) the concept of using MANY small surgical tools as opposed to ONE large one.

 We developed the FIRST sub-mm sized, mechanized morphing structures such as grippers that can sense and fold or unfold in response to pH, temperature, proteases, glucose, L-glutamine, cell media, oxidative / reductive environments, and specific DNA sequences.
-Some designs can generate adequate forces during shape change and along with collaborators at the Johns Hopkins School of Medicine, we used them to perform the FIRST biopsies and tissue sampling experiments in the gastrointestinal tract of live animals.
+Some designs can generate adequate forces during shape change and along with collaborators at the Johns Hopkins School of Medicine, we used them to perform the FIRST ever biopsies and tissue sampling experiments in the gastrointestinal tract of live animals.

 16. Xu et al., Soft three-dimensional robots with hard two-dimensional materials, ACS Nano (2019)